 Now there are more advanced questions that are still quite common.
 These questions and answers are listed on Frequently Asked Questions.

-On the other hand, if your question is unique, but Gail still might be able to help you with it, please do email, or if you are in labor, call.
+On the other hand, of course, some questions are unique, and Gail still might be able to help you with it.

 How far along you are.
 Tell her how many weeks pregnant you are.
 Your due date marks the end of the 40th week.
 Count backwards on the same day of the week each week on the calendar.
 Example, If you are 40 weeks on March 14, you are 39 weeks on March 7th, for instance, and 38 weeks on February 29 (or 28th in leap year).